-Each eligible applicant may only submit one application under this NOFA, which may include one project or multiple projects.
-If an applicant submits more than one application under this NOFA, then HUD will only accept the last application submitted by the application deadline specified in Section IV.D.-Application Submission Dates and Times specified in this NOFA.
+Each eligible applicant may only submit one application under this NOFO, which may include one project or multiple projects.
+If an applicant submits more than one application under this NOFO, then HUD will only accept the last application submitted by the application deadline specified in Section IV.D.-Application Submission Dates and Times specified in this NOFO.
+Also, if a TDHE serves as an umbrella organization for multiple tribes the TDHE may only submit one application under this NOFO.